AndyObtiva/rake-tui/README.md

 Output:

 ```
-Choose a Rake task:  (Press ↑/↓ arrow to move, Enter to select and letters to filter)
+Select a Glimmer task:  (Press ↑/↓ arrow to move, Enter to select and letters to filter)
 ```

 ### `task_formatter` block